 → Improvement of the network quality (no power line disturbances)

 → Easy selection

 All the components of the VG surge protector are designed to handle high impulse discharge currents without any assistance from auxiliary systems.
-On the contrary, the “Triggered Air Gap” technology includes a control circuit, using very low power components, which handle parts of the surge current.
-During some low amplitude, low voltage transients this weak circuit will handle the full amount of current and will eventually fail.
+On the contrary, the “Triggered Air Gap” technology includes a control circuit, using very sensitive components, which could be stressed by a part of the surge current and will eventually fail.

 → Increase reliability